mdn/browsercompat/docs/installation.rst

 Install in Heroku
 -----------------

-Heroku_ allows you to quickly deploy web-platform-compat.
+Heroku_ allows you to quickly deploy browsercompat.
 Heroku hosts the beta version of the service at https://browsercompat.herokuapp.com, using the add-ons: